nf-core/website/src/content/events/2024/hackathon-march-2024/ar-buenos-aires.md

 ### Location

-We'll be in the room "Riddersalen" at the first floor, near the canteen.
+We'll be in the first floor, room to be confirmed.
+The day of the event, registered attendees will also have to announce themselves at the reception of HIT CEL.

 ### Material